khusmann/frictionless-categorical-examples/table-based-categoricals/README.md

 1. When a `valueField` is not specified, should it default to the name of the current column?

+1. Must the type of the current field match the foreign `valueField`?

 1. Right now, `categoriesOrdered` is separate from the `categories` property.
    This means that when re-using a table-based categorical definition, it must be redefined in each field.
 Should `categoriesOrdered` be part of the Table referenced by `categories` somehow?
 Or should the concept of ordering remain decoupled?

+1. Can the foreign `valueField` have the `categories` or `categoriesOrdered` property defined?
+Might this be useful for the above issue?

 1. What happens when definitions of `foreignKeys` and `categories` conflict?